GoogleCloudPlatform/vertex-ai-alphafold-inference-pipeline/README.md

 Follow [the instructions on the AlphaFold repo](https://github.com/deepmind/alphafold#genetic-databases) to download the genetic databases and model parameters.

+**Notes:**
-**Notes: Once you Make sure to download both the full size and the reduced version of BFD.
-The total download size for the full databases is around 556 GB and the total size when unzipped is 2.62 TB.**
+- Once you Make sure to download both the full size and the reduced version of BFD.
+- The total download size for the full databases is around 556 GB and the total size when unzipped is 2.62 TB.

-These are the minimum commands required:
+These are the current minimum commands required:

 ```bash
 sudo apt install aria2
 scripts/download_all_data.sh <DOWNLOAD_DIR>